danielpmarks/computer_architecture/mp3/golden_cpu/README.md

 ## Submission
 - **You should** still commit your MP2 design into your MP3 submissions.
-- The AG will grade on timing base on only your MP3 cache
+- The AG will grade on timing based on only your MP3 cache
 - The AG will test your design correctness with the golden design

 ## Things to note